Coaching For Managers: 5 Skills You Need to Promote

 Here’s a scenario for you.

 Imagine if a manager lacks the proper knowledge about a particular topic.
-This shortcoming can create confusion among the employees as the manager will not be able to guide them in the right direction.
+This shortcoming can confuse the employees as the manager will not guide them in the right direction.
 It will halt the progress of a workforce and increase frustration.

 Managers need to holistically increase their skills over time and adapt well to changes.